johnbywater/dcbdb/README.md

 ![UmaDB Logo](UmaDB-logo.png)

-# UmaDB
+# What is UmaDB

-UmaDB is an event store database designed for dynamic consistency boundaries.
-It provides a robust foundation for event-driven architectures where consistency boundaries may shift based on business requirements.
+UmaDB is an event store database designed for **dynamic consistency boundaries**.
+It provides a foundation for event-driven architectures where consistency boundaries may shift based on business requirements rather than being fixed at the database level.

+UmaDB stores events as an append-only sequence, indexed by monotonically increasing positions.
+Each event can have tags for efficient filtering.
+The system supports:

+* **Optimistic concurrency control** via compare-and-swap on the global event sequence
+* **Business-rule validation** via query-based append conditions
+* **Real-time subscriptions** with catch-up and continue semantics
+* **Concurrent reads and writes** without blocking, using MVCC

 ## Database Design